galdor/erl-jsv/doc/handbook.md

 Constraints:

-- `value_type`: the definition that must apply to all member values.
+- `value`: the definition that must apply to all member values.
 - `min_size`: the minimal number of members in the object.
 - `max_size`: the maximum number of members in the object.
 - `required`: a list of member names the object must contain.